side walk 6′ apart in New York City

-The New York Historical Society Museum invited this project into their permanent collection
+The New-York Historical Society Museum placed a set of prints from this project into their permanent collection

 This project is in the spirit of